JoshAmpofo/bioinformatics/python_scripts/README.md

 ## Examples and testing

 You can test the script quickly from the shell using short sequences as shown above.
-For automated checks consider adding a small unit test or a set of example calls (e.g., a tiny pytest file or a shell script under `tests/`).

 ## Troubleshooting